libxsmm/libxsmm/README.md

 **How to determine whether an application can benefit from using LIBXSMM or not?** Given the application uses BLAS to carry out matrix multiplications, one may link against [Intel&#160;MKL&#160;11.2](https://registrationcenter.intel.com/en/forms/?productid=2558) (or higher), set the environment variable MKL_VERBOSE=1, and run the application using a representative workload (`env MKL_VERBOSE=1 ./workload > verbose.txt`).
 The collected output is the starting point for evaluating the problem sizes as imposed by the workload (`grep -a "MKL_VERBOSE DGEMM(N,N" verbose.txt | cut -d'(' -f2 | cut -d, -f3-5"`).

 ## Interface
-The interface of the library is *generated* according to the [Build Instructions](#build-instructions), and is therefore **not** stored in the code repository.
+The interface of the library is *generated* according to the [Build Instructions](#build-instructions), and it is therefore **not** stored in the code repository.
 Instead, one may have a look at the code generation template files for [C/C++](https://github.com/hfp/libxsmm/blob/master/src/libxsmm.template.h) and [FORTRAN](https://github.com/hfp/libxsmm/blob/master/src/libxsmm.template.f).

 In order to initialize the dispatch-table or other internal resources, one may call an explicit initialization routine in order to avoid lazy initialization overhead when calling LIBXSMM for the first time.
-The library deallocates internal resources automatically, but also provides a companion to the aforementioned initialization (finalize).
+The library deallocates internal resources at program exit, but also provides a companion to the aforementioned initialization (finalize).

 ```C
 /** Initialize the library; pay for setup cost at a specific point. */